What is a Hysterosalpingogram (HSG), and why do I need one?

 How do I make the appointment for a Hysterosalpingogram?

-You will be asked to telephone phone either the Spire Bristol Hospital or Southmead Hospital X-ray department on the 1st or second day of your period.
+If you are recommended to have an HSG following your consultation at BCRM, we will arrange a private referral to Southmead Hospital X-ray department.
+You will be asked to telephone phone Southmead Hospital X-ray department on the 1st or second day of your period.
 The best time to perform the test is as soon as possible after your period has finished.
 If you do not normally have periods, or if they are very irregular, please inform the department so that a suitable appointment can be made.
 It is very important that we do not X Ray you if there is the slightest chance that you may be pregnant, as this puts the pregnancy and you at risk of complications.
 We advise not to have sexual intercourse from the start of the period until after the X-Ray.

 How is it done?